• Skip to Content

 Time Limitation

-Students must complete all graduate degree requirements, including either a thesis or a professional project, within eight years of beginning the initial coursework of the program.
+Students must complete all graduate degree requirements within eight years of beginning the initial coursework of the program.
 After this period, courses must be revalidated according to the procedures set forth in the WVU Graduate Catalog.

 A journalism graduate student must maintain satisfactory progress toward the M.S.J degree.
 The candidate’s graduate record begins with the first course credited toward the master’s and includes all subsequent courses.
 Every graduate student must maintain at least a 2.75 grade point average and complete all requirements within eight years.
 Anyone who fails to meet this standard will be subject to academic probation and possible dismissal from the program.

-Each person working toward the M.S.J. should register for at least one hour during every regular (fall and spring) term.
-This enrollment may be in coursework or in research.
+Each person working toward the M.S.J. should register for at least one hour during every regular (fall and spring) term; failure to do so may require readmission to the University.

 International Students

 Believing that mutual benefit is derived when scholars from other countries study in the School of Media and Communications, the faculty welcomes international students.
-At the same time the faculty recognizes that journalism, more than any other field, requires language skills.
+At the same time, the faculty recognizes that journalism, requires language skills.
 To profit from journalism study, international students must have a ready understanding of English.
-International students, for whom English is not their official language, must include TOEFL scores.
-The minimum TOEFL scores needed for consideration at WVU are 550 (paper test), 213 (computer test), or a 79 (internet test).
-The minimum score for IELTS is a 6.5; the minimum for Duolingo is 105.
+International students for whom English is not their official language must include TOEFL scores.
+The minimum TOEFL iBT score needed for consideration at WVU is 79; the minimum score for IELTS is a 6.5; the minimum for Duolingo is 105; the minimum PTE Academic score is 53; the minimum TOEFL Essentials score is a 9.0.

 Major Code: 3747